amaranth-lang/rfcs/text/0036-async-testbench-functions.md

 - `negedge(signal)`
   - Create a new trigger object by copying the current object and appending another trigger.
   - Awaiting the returned trigger object pauses the process until the first of the combined triggers hit, i.e. the triggers are combined using OR semantics.

+To ensure testbench helper functions are only called from a testbench process, the `amaranth.sim.testbench_helper` decorator is added.
+The function wrapper expects the first positional argument (or second, after `self` or `cls` if decorating a method/classmethod) to be a simulator context, and will raise `TypeError` if not.
+If the function is called outside a testbench process, an exception will be raised.

 `Tick()`, `Delay()`, `Active()` and `Passive()` as well as the ability to pass generator coroutines as `process` are deprecated and removed in a future version.